 Gabriel Jesus, Rodrigo, Ben Mee, and Jose were last week’s top Fantasy performers.
 How many of them did you have in your team?
 Are you now looking for a way to utilize your free transfer?
 Let’s walk through this weekend’s fixtures, to identify the best opportunities.
 So these are our EPL Fantasy gameweek 3 picks.

 An important thing to note is that our picks are sorted by position and by price.
-Read our analysis to see what the best value is.
+Read our analysis to see what the best value on bonus betting sites is.

 Tottenham – Wolves